-Decks are becoming a popular choice, whether DIY or professionally installed, for adding an entertainment or additional living area to a garden.
-But if staining or sanding aren't something you're willing to do to keep the deck looking sharp, you need to carefully consider your choice of deck material.
+Decks are becoming a popular choice, but if staining or sanding aren't something you're willing to do to keep the deck looking sharp, you need to carefully consider your choice of deck material.
 You need to decide what materials to use and whether or not to finish the surface of your deck or leave it unfinished.

 A new deck can add comfort, relaxation and increase the size of indoor/outdoor living space for the family to enjoy.
 But before you start work or purchase materials, you need to consider the maintenance and upkeep of the project for years down the road.

 Decks are extremely versatile: they can be an outdoor living room, a kitchen, a spa with hot tub or an entertainment area for friends and family.
 There are a variety of material options for decks, and these materials all differ in the upkeep they require.

 Synthetic or composite deck materials do not require finishing, which leaves homeowners without the option to change the look of the deck over time to match a new house colour, new outdoor furniture, landscaping or just to give the deck a fresh look.
 But a composite deck is a product that requires very little maintenance other than cleaning to help control mould and remove dirt.

 Decks made from timber, however, give homeowners flexibility to match the deck to the area surrounding it.
 Most wood species have natural preservative oils that preserve the wood, even in extreme weather, allowing homeowners a choice to let the wood weather naturally.
 And if the mood strikes, homeowners can change the colour of the deck by sanding and refinishing.

 Finishing wood decks is another option, and gives homeowners just about any choice in colour they want.
 Here are a few tips for maintaining a timber deck.